philipwalton/blog/_posts/2013-01-09-what-no-one-told-you-about-z-index.markdown

 * Do not add/change the `z-index` property of any element
 * Do not add/change the `position` property of any element

 To see if you can figure it out, click the *edit on Codepen* link and play around with it for a bit.
-If you've succeeded, it should look like the example below. *(Don't click the CSS tab on the example below or it will give away the answer.)*
+If you've succeeded, it should look like the example below. *(Don't click the CSS tab on the Copepen below or it will give away the answer.)*

 <div class="codepen-wrapper">
   <spanre class="codepen" data-height="240" data-type="result" data-href="dfCtb" data-user="philipwalton" data-safe="true"><code></code></pre>